Compassionate Care Course

 Volunteers and the General Public

-Individuals who wish to volunteer for Palliative Manitoba must first complete the Volunteer Application Form (click here).
-Individuals that fulfill the screening requirements will be invited to attend the eight-week Compassionate Care Course for a cost of $55.00.
+Individuals who wish to volunteer for Palliative Manitoba must first complete the volunteer application form and be interviewed.
+Individuals that fulfill the screening requirements will be invited to attend the course for a cost of $55.00.
 Once selected, volunteers are asked to consent to a one-year post-course commitment.
+Please note Palliative Manitoba volunteers have an additional 2 evenings after the CCC for orientation.

 For Health Care Aides